efandrade/CMclustering/README.md

 * **initialCentroids** - Returns the position of a specified number of centroids located on randoms points of the given data

-* **centroidIdx** - Returns and index for which centroid is closest to each point with or without a weighted value factored in
+* **centroidIdx** - Returns an index labeling which centroid is closest to each point with or without a weighted value factored in

 * **newCentroid** - Returns new centroid locations calculated from the center of mass for the points assigned to their respective original centroid